HyaLii/MCDRNet/test/README.md

   `├──`[input](https://sites.google.com/view/reside-dehaze-datasets/reside-v0)  <br/>
   `└──`target <br/>

 For denoise dir, you could just put the clean images (e.g, BSD68) into the corresponding directory.
-In the paper, we test our AirNet on BSD68.
+In the paper, we test our MCDRNet on BSD68.

-For deraining, we test our AirNet on Rain100L.
+For deraining, we test our MCDRNett on Rain100L.

-For dehazing, we test our AirNet on SOTS outdoor.
+For dehazing, we test our MCDRNet on SOTS outdoor.

 If you do not want to get the qualitative results only, please put your test images into test/, and run demo.py to compute the qualitative results only.